-Succulents can change colors throughout the year based on factors such as water, length of the day, heat, fertilizer, soil, etc. Like other plants, they absorb water and carbon dioxide and transform them into glucose and oxygen through photosynthesis.
-In this process, pigments called chlorophyll (shows the color green), carotenoid (shows the color yellow to orange), and anthocyanins (shows the color red or purple) play an important role.
+Succulents can change colors throughout the year due to factors such as water, daylight length, heat, fertilizer, and soil.
+Like other plants, they absorb water and carbon dioxide and use them to produce glucose and oxygen through photosynthesis.
+In this process, pigments such as chlorophyll (which show the color green), carotenoids (which show colors ranging from yellow to orange), and anthocyanins (which show colors ranging from red to purple) play a crucial role.

 Most succulents turn green when grown in the shade because chlorophyll is responsible for capturing sunlight to keep the photosynthesis process going.
 When placed in the sun or at extreme temperatures, the anthocyanins are in higher concentration in the plant cells.
-The anthocyanins act as antioxidants that protect plants against overexposure to UV lights and extreme temperatures.
+The anthocyanins act as antioxidants, protecting plants against overexposure to UV light and extreme temperatures.
 It is also known that anthocyanins are more stable at a lower temperature.
 That is why we often see succulents green in summer and color up during fall and winter.

 Control Water

 Overwatered succulents tend to grow leggy stems and spread-out leaves.
-So, resisting the temptation to water your plant too often is the most efficient way to maintain its size and rosette shape.
+Resisting the temptation to water your plant too often is the most effective way to maintain its size and rosette shape.

-Also, many people wonder why the leaves of their succulents are so thin and long and different from plants grown by "experts."
-That is because when you overwater, your plant tends to grow larger and stretched out, while experts are waterless, and their plants have to store water in their leaves.
-That is why leaves are fatter and juicier with less water.
+Also, many people wonder why the leaves of their succulents are so thin and long, unlike those of plants grown by experts.
+That is because when you overwater, your plant tends to grow larger and stretched out, while plants that are waterless have to store water in their leaves.
+That is why leaves are fatter and juicier because they have less water.

 Control Sunlight

 Not enough sunlight can make your succulents look green and leggy, yet too much sunlight can cause sun damage.
 As sun exposure increases, anthocyanins are in higher concentration to protect the plant from sun damage.
-However, if your local UV rating is too high, you can also protect your plant with a layer of shade cloth with less than 50 % UV block.
+However, if your local UV rating is too high, you can also protect your plant with a layer of shade cloth that blocks less than 50% of UV.
 Alternatively, put the plant in a spot with morning sun and afternoon shade.

 Temperature

 The temperature usually goes hand in hand with sunlight.
-With extreme temperatures, over 90 °F (32 °C) and below 32 °F (0 °C) in most cases, plants can go dormant to adapt to the environment.
-The growth slows dramatically as they go dormant in summer, and leaves turn into vibrant colors.
-Also, most rosette succulents close their leaves to a ball shape to reduce evaporation.
-In winter, when some succulents die back or lose some leaves to protect the root system, some will close up and change color, such as Sempervivums, to protect themselves from the cold winter (darker color attracts heat).
+With extreme temperatures ranging from over 90°F (32°C) to below 32°F (0°C), plants can go dormant to adapt to their environment.
+The growth slows dramatically as they go dormant in the summer, and the leaves turn vibrant colors.
+Also, most rosette succulents close their leaves into a ball shape to reduce evaporation.
+In winter, when some succulents die back or lose leaves to protect their root systems, others will close up and change color, such as Sempervivums, to protect themselves from the cold winter (darker colors attract heat).
 If they survive, they will put out new growth when the temperature warms up.

 Fertilization

-Fertilization is usually not that big of a concern, as most succulents can do well with little to no fertilizer added.
+Fertilization is usually not a major concern, as most succulents can thrive with little to no fertilizer added.
 However, most succulents will do best when fertilized using water-soluble fertilizer once every two months to encourage growth.
-The plants may put out new growth and turn green for a while but quickly turn back to vibrant color with enough exposure to sunlight.
+The plants may put out new growth and turn green for a while, but they quickly return to their vibrant color with enough exposure to sunlight.

 Source: mzgardens.com